Skip to content

 📚 https://docs.zenmux.ai/guide/pay-as-you-go

-• Personal development / learning → Use a Subscription API Key (sk-ss-v1-xxx) for lower, better value cost
+• Personal development / learning → use a subscription API Key (sk-ss-v1-xxx) for lower, more cost-effective pricing.

-Subscription keys are not allowed for production use.
-Violations may result in account restrictions.
+Subscription keys must not be used in production; misuse may result in account restrictions.

-This step writes the ZenMux connection configuration into your shell config file so it automatically applies whenever you open a terminal.
+This step writes the ZenMux connection settings into your shell config file so they take effect automatically every time you open a terminal.

 bash